clseibold/ZeroFrame-Router/README.md

 Router.init();
 ```

+To navigate to a route, use the `Router.navigate('/route')` function.

 *Note*: You must also call `Router.listenForBack()` in the `OnRequest()` function of your ZeroFrame class.
 This will detect when the user hits the back button and navigate to the correct route.